 Basic knowledge on food law and environmental law is an asset, but no requirement.

 This course offers students an overview of global trade law.
 The focus is on how to liberalise markets mainly for trade in goods and ensure food safety, food security, environmental protection and other regulatory policies linked to global value chains such as animal welfare and human rights.
 The course is of particular relevance for students of food safety and environmental policy.
-After a general introduction on Global Economic Law and its economic, legal and regulatory rationale, the course focuses on institutional aspects of WTO law.
-Subsequently, it deals with the substantive aspects such as sanitary and phytosanitary barriers (SPS Agreement) as well as technical barriers to trade (TBT law).
-We will test the thus acquired knowledge in an automated assignment system.
-The last part of the course offers a specific insight in topical subjects such as private food quality and sustainability standards, the CETA and TTIP Treaty or basic rules related to the protection of foreign direct investment.
+After a general introduction on global trade law and its economic, legal and regulatory rationale, the course focuses on institutional aspects of WTO law.
+Subsequently, it deals with the substantive aspects such as sanitary and phytosanitary barriers (SPS Agreement) as well as technical barriers to trade (TBT law) and international food safety standards, particularly those of the Codex Alimentarius Commission.
+The last part of the course offers a specific insight into topical subjects such as private food quality and sustainability standards, the CETA and TTIP Treaty or basic rules related to the protection of foreign direct investment.

-- have familiarity with the institutional aspects of the WTO;
+- understand the institutional aspects of the WTO;

-- be able to formulate legal problem statement and conduct a legal analysis;
+- formulate a legal problem statement and conduct a legal analysis;

-- have familiarity with the main substantive aspects of WTO law relating to risk regulation.
+- understand the main substantive aspects of WTO law relating to risk regulation and regulatory policies.

 - group discussion;